What Are Accessorials?

 Residentially zoned locales are not freight-truck friendly.
 Make sure to inform your freight agent, or have them check so you can choose our residential services ahead of time, and avoid potential billing adjustments.

 Lift Gate at Pickup/Delivery—Customers must provide means to load/unload their shipments if there is no loading dock.
-If the cargo weighs over 100 lbs. and there is no loading dock, a truck with a lift gate will be required.
-If the driver arrives to find that the location does not have a loading dock and the truck does not have a lift gate, the driver will not be able to pick up or deliver the freight.
-The driver will have to return at a later date with a truck that has a lift gate.
+If the cargo weighs over 100 lbs. and there is no loading dock, the shipment will require a truck with a liftgate.
+If the driver arrives to find that the location does not have a loading dock and the truck does not have a liftgate, the driver will not be able to pick up or deliver the freight.
+The driver will have to return at a later date with a truck that has a liftgate.
 This will incur billing adjustments for the liftgate vehicle as well as for the second trip for the pickup/delivery.
+Lift gates are one of the most common accessorials.

 Limited Access Pickup/Delivery—Limited access pickup is any destination that restricts trucks from entering an area.
 This includes any place that: